-Contribution rates for the reporting period are:
+Contribution rates for the reporting period are (per the WRS Employer Rates website for 2021):

-Employee Category Employee Employer General (executives and elected officials) 6.75% 6.75% Protective with Social Security 6.75% 11.65% Protective without Social Security 6.75% 16.25%
+Employee Category Employee Employer General (Executives and Elected Officials) 6.75% 6.75% Protective with Social Security 6.75% 11.75% Protective without Social Security 6.75% 16.35%

-4. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+4. Pension Liabilities, Pension Revenue, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At December 31, 2020, the Commission reported an asset of \$9,246 for its proportionate share of the net pension asset.
-The net pension asset was measured as of December 31, 2019, and the total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2018 rolled forward to December 31, 2019.
+At December 31, 2021, the Commission reported an asset of \$22,222 for its proportionate share of the net pension asset.
+The net pension asset was measured as of December 31, 2020, and the total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2019 rolled forward to December 31, 2020.
 No material changes in assumptions or benefit terms occurred between the actuarial valuation date and the measurement date.
 The Commission's proportion of the net pension asset was based on the Commission's share of contributions to the pension plan relative to the contributions of all participating employers.
-At December 31, 2019, the Commission's proportion was 0.00028677%, which was an increase of 0.00003022% from its proportion measured as of December 31, 2018.
+At December 31, 2020, the Commission's proportion was 0.00035595%, which was an increase of 0.00006918% from its proportion measured as of December 31, 2019.

-For the year ended December 31, 2020, the Commission recognized pension expense of \$2,973.
+For the year ended December 31, 2021, the Commission recognized pension expense of \$2,935.

-At December 31, 2020, the Commission reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At December 31, 2021, the Commission reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: